techidaily/site-win11-tips/source/_posts/seamless-dolby-atmos-installation-in-windows-1111.md

 ![Dolby Atmos Graphics Equalizer Settings Page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/customize-dolby-atmos-graphics-equalizer.jpg)
 7. You can also create custom graphic equalizer settings to suit your listening preferences.

  Now you can enjoy your content in Dolby Atmos with stunningly realistic sound.
-Moreover, check out our guide to[watching movies and shows on Disney+ with Dolby Atmos](https://www.makeuseof.com/how-to-watch-disney-plus-dolby-atmos/) .
+Moreover, check out our guide to [watching movies and shows on Disney+ with Dolby Atmos](https://www.makeuseof.com/how-to-watch-disney-plus-dolby-atmos/) .

 ## How to Setup Dolby Atmos for Your Home Theater on Windows